NarendraSinghChilwal/Text_to_Image_Generation/README.md

 # Text\_to\_Image\_Generation

 A comprehensive project that **web-scrapes** interior-design images from ArchDaily using Selenium, builds a prompt–image dataset, and leverages a Stable Diffusion model (via Hugging Face’s `diffusers` library) to generate new images from text prompts in a Jupyter notebook.
-(Note: datasets from Pixabay and Unsplash were handled by other team members.)

 ---